webpack-contrib/eslint-loader/README.md

 - Type: `Boolean|Object`
 - Default: `false`

-Write the output of the errors to a file, for example a checkstyle xml file for use for reporting on Jenkins CI
+Write the output of the errors to a file, for example a checkstyle xml file for use for reporting on Jenkins CI.

-The `filePath` is an absolute path or relative to the webpack config: `output.path` You can pass in a different `formatter` for the output file, if none is passed in the default/configured formatter will be used
+The `filePath` is an absolute path or relative to the webpack config: `output.path`.
+You can pass in a different `formatter` for the output file, if none is passed in the default/configured formatter will be used.

 ```js
 module.exports = {